arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

-In fact, to define a result with a wrapper type, we recommend to use one of the runners (`either`, `ior`, et cetera), and use `.bind()` to "inject" any sub-computation that may be required, or `raise` to describe a logical failure.
+In fact, to define a result with a wrapper type, we recommend to use one of the runners (`either`, `ior`, et cetera), and use `.bind()` to "inject" any sub-computation that might be required, or `raise` to describe a logical failure.
 We often refer to this approach as _using the `Raise` DSL_.

 <!--- INCLUDE